daniel-menna/IaC_Using_AWS_Terraform/README.md

 ## How to run this project?

 1. ### Make a fork of this repository
     Create a fork of this repository in your local environment.

 2. ### Download the Source Data
     Download the source data that it is available - <a href=https://ai.stanford.edu/~amaas/data/sentiment>here.</a> In the local project folder, create a new folder called 'dados' and upload the source file into.

-3. ### Seeting the terraform files
+3. ### Seting the terraform files
+    Into the 'IaC' folder, execute the following steps:
+    - Edit the config.tf and terraform.tfvars files, and insert your AWS ID where indicated;
+    - In the project.py script, add your AWS ID and your AWS keys where indicated;
+    - Manually create the S3 bucket named: dsd-p1-terraform-<aws-id> (replace <aws-id> with your AWS ID).

+4. ### Runing the automation with Terraform
+    Via Terminal, into the project folder, execute the commands below:
+    - <docker build -t dsd-terraform-image:p1 .    >
+    - <docker run -dit --name dsd-p1 -v ./IaC:/iac dsd-terraform-image:p1 /bin/bash >
+    Please note that your Docker should be opened before the execution.

 ## Conclusion